0xPolygonMiden/miden-client/README.md

 miden-client transaction new mint <regular-account-ID-A> <faucet-account-id> 1000
 ```

 This will execute, prove and submit a transaction that mints assets to the node.
 The account that executes this transaction will be the faucet as was defined in the node's configuration file.
-In this case, it is minting `1000` fungible assets to `<regular-account-ID-A>`.
+In this case, it is minting `1000` fungible tokens to `<regular-account-ID-A>`.

 This will add a transaction and an output note (containing the minted assets) to the local store in order to track their lifecycles.
-You can display them by doing `miden-client transaction list` and `miden-client input-notes list` respectively.
+You can display them by running `miden-client transaction list` and `miden-client input-notes list` respectively.
 If you do so, you will notice that they do not show a `commit height` even though they were submitted to the operator.
 This is because our local view of the network has not yet been updated.
-After updating it with a `state-sync`, you should see the height at which the transaction and the note containing the asset were committed.
+After updating it with a `sync-state`, you should see the height at which the transaction and the note containing the asset were committed.
 This will allow us to prove transactions that make use of this note, as we can compute valid proofs that state that the note exists in the blockchain.

 ### 4. Consuming the note

-After creating the note with the minted assets, the regular account can now consume it and add the assets to its vault.
+After creating the note with the minted assets, the regular account can now consume it and add the tokens to its vault.
 You can do this the following way:

 ```bash
 miden-client transaction new consume-note <regular-account-ID-A>